PoisotLab/ms_network_prediction/manuscript.md

 ## What is currently limiting our understanding of species interaction networks?

 ### Data
 At the moment, our understanding of the structure of ecological networks is limited by the availability of data.
 Although we have seen a growth in species occurrences data, this growth is much slower for ecological interactions because species interactions are challenging to sample comprehensively [@Bennett2019PotPit; @Jordano2016SamNet]  and sampling methodology matters [@deAguiar2019RevBia].
 In turn, the difficulty of sampling interactions can lead to biases in our understanding of network structure [@deAguiar2019RevBia].
 This knowledge gap has motivated a variety of approaches to deal with interactions in ecological research based on assumptions that do not always hold, such as the correlation between co-occurrence and meaningful interaction strength, when it is known that co-occurrence is the only prerequisite for an interaction to occur [@Blanchet2020CooNot].
-Spatial biases in data coverage are prevalent at the global scale (with South America, Africa and Asia being underrepresented) and different interaction types show biases towards different biomes (or environmental conditions) [@Poisot2020EnvBia].
+Spatial biases in data coverage are prevalent at the global scale (with South America, Africa and Asia being under-represented) and different interaction types show biases towards different biomes (or environmental conditions) [@Poisot2020EnvBia].
 These 'spatial gaps' serve as a limitation to our ability to confidently make predictions when accounting for real-world environmental conditions, especially in environments for which there are no analogous data.

 ### Methods
 This scarcity of data limits the range of computational tools than can be used by network ecologists.
 Most deep learning methods, for instance, are very data expensive.